doychi/doychi.github.io/_posts/2016-01-24-setting-up-caddy-nssm.md

 ## Tasks

-1. Follow the instructions for developing a [MDWiki](mdwiki).
+1. Follow the instructions for developing a [MDWiki][mdwiki].
 This essentially breaks down to downloading the MDWiki file and then adding markdown files to a directory (or directory structure).
-1. Follow the instructions for installing [Caddy](caddy).
+1. Follow the instructions for installing [Caddy][caddy].
     1. I drop the Caddy executable into the into the same folder as the top level MDWiki.
     1. The basic configuration was pretty simple: